Liverpool star Mane tests positive for coronavirus | Goal.com

 According to the club, Mane has displayed minor symptoms of the virus but feels in good health overall.

-Liverpool will already be without new signing Thiago Alcantara, whose positive COVID test was confirmed on Monday, and now Mane will join the Spaniard on the sidelines.
+Liverpool will already be without new signing Thiago Alcantara, whose positive Covid-19 test was confirmed on Monday, and now Mane will join the Spaniard on the sidelines.

 As with Thiago, the decision to publicise the positive test is down to the player.
 Liverpool say the club has followed all necessary protocols, though the news will, of course, lead to fears of further positive tests going forward.